cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

-# Optimization goal
+# Dynamic optimizations

 Most of the optimizations Mindcode performs are fairly simple: they're relatively small changes to the code that are known to improve the code size, the (average) execution time, or both, while also not making either of these two metrics worse.
 We call these optimizations _static optimizations_.
 A few of the optimizers are capable of more complex optimizations that may increase the code size to achieve a better performance or sacrifice some performance to decrease code size.
-THese optimizations are called _dynamic optimizations_.
+These optimizations are called _dynamic optimizations_.

+Mindcode provides the [`goal` option](SYNTAX-5-OTHER.markdown#option-goal) to specify which dynamic optimizations to apply:

+* `speed` (the default value): Mindcode applies dynamic optimizations that make the resulting code larger, but faster, while adhering to the 1000-instruction limit.
+When several possible optimizations of this kind are available, the ones having the best effect (the highest speedup per additional instruction generated) are selected until the instruction limit is reached.
-Mindcode provides the [`goal` option](SYNTAX-5-OTHER.markdown#option-goal) to specify whether Mindcode should generate code that is smaller (the goal is `size`) or a code that is faster (`speed` - the default goal).
-There's a third option - `neutral` - which only performs optimizations that generate code which is either smaller or faster (or both) than the original code.
+* `neutral`: Mindcode applies dynamic optimizations making the code either smaller or faster (or both) than the original code.
+* `size`: Mindcode applies dynamic optimizations leading to the smallest code possible, even at the expense of execution speed.

 ## Optimization efficiency

 To decide which dynamic optimizations to apply given the optimization goal, three metrics are computed for each possible optimization:

 * **Size**: the number of additional instructions that will be created by the optimization.
-When the optimization decreases the code size, the cost is negative.
+When the optimization reduces the number of instructions, the **Size** is negative.
 * **Benefit**: a measure of execution improvement achieved by the optimization.
-The benefit is negative when the optimization results in a slower code execution.
+The **Benefit** is negative when the optimization results in a slower code execution.
-* **Efficiency**: the efficiency gives the overall value of the optimization, which allows it to be compared with other optimizations.
-Efficiency computation depends on the optimization goal:
+* **Efficiency**: this measure gives the overall value of the optimization, which allows it to be compared with other optimizations.
+The **Efficiency** computation depends on the optimization goal:
-  * `speed`: the efficiency of the optimization is computed by dividing the benefit by the size, providing a measure of execution speed improvement per additional instruction of code.
-When the optimization size is zero or negative, the efficiency is infinite.
+  * `speed`: the **Efficiency** of the optimization is computed by dividing the **Benefit** by the **Size**, providing a measure of execution speed improvement per additional instruction of code.
+When the **Size** is zero or negative, the **Efficiency** is infinite.
-  * `neutral`: the efficiency of the optimization is computed as a negative product of the size and the benefit.
+  * `neutral`: the **Efficiency** of the optimization is computed as a negative product of the **Size** and the **Benefit**.
-  * `size`: in this case, the optimizer always chooses the smallest code, so the efficiency equals to the negative size (i.e., code size savings) of the optimization.
+  * `size`: in this case, the optimizer always chooses the smallest code, so the **Efficiency** equals to the negative **Size** (i.e., code size savings) of the optimization.

-### Optimization for speed

-When the optimization goal is `speed`, there is a constraint on the total code size (1000 instructions by default).
-The optimizations are applied in the order of effectiveness until the total code size exceeds the constraint, or all optimization opportunities are exhausted.

-However, some optimizers (e.g., [Case Switching](#case-switching)) can produce several different ways to optimize the same portion of code, of which only one can be selected.
-In this case, the most efficient optimization, according to the optimization goal, is selected.
-For the `speed` optimization goal, the entire group of mutually exclusive optimizations is evaluated as a group against other possible optimizations, choosing the best possible optimization while respecting the total code size constraint.

-Oftentimes, after an optimization is applied, opportunities for further optimizations crop up.
-The additional optimizations might even reduce the code size again, providing space for further optimizations.
-Since all remaining optimizations are considered after applying the most efficient one, Mindcode will automatically discover and process these additional optimizations.

-Mindcode writes the possible optimizations it considers to the log file.
-For better understanding, optimizations exceeding the total code size constraint by a small amount are listed in the log file.
-It is possible to let Mindcode perform additional optimizations by changing the value of the total code size constraint, using the  [`instruction-limit` option](SYNTAX-5-OTHER.markdown#option-instruction-limit).
-Sometimes increasing the instruction limit by a small amount can produce a code which still fits into the total code size constraint.
-Here's a [demonstration](https://github.com/cardillan/mindcode/discussions/106) of this approach being applied to a real-life code example.

-### Optimization for size and neutral optimization

-These two optimization goals do not increase code size and therefore aren't subject to the total code size constraint.
-In these cases all possible optimizations are applied.
-If there's a group of mutually exclusive optimizations, the best one according to the optimization goal is always selected.

 ## Optimization benefit

 It's quite obvious that calculating the benefit is a key part of the optimization evaluation.
-Increasing (or decreasing) the execution speed of code which gets executed a lot provides more benefit (or drawback) than similar change to a code that is executed just once.
+Increasing or decreasing the execution speed of code which gets executed a lot provides more benefit or drawback than similar change to a code that is executed just once.
 Mindcode therefore assigns each instruction a _weight_, a measure of how often the instruction is expected to be executed.
 In general, it is impossible to compute this number precisely.
-Mindcode uses a simplistic algorithm to determine instruction weights:
+Mindcode uses a straightforward algorithm to determine instruction weights:

 * At the beginning of code generation, the current weight is established:
-  * one, for the main program,
+  * one; for the main program,
-  * number of places a function is called from for out-of-line or recursive functions.
+  * the number of places a function is called from for out-of-line or recursive functions.
-* Each generated instruction is assigned the current weight.
+* The current weight is assigned to each generated instruction.
 * When entering a branch of an `if` statement, the current weight is halved.
 It is restored when exiting the branch.
-This corresponds to a very simplistic expectation that the condition will be evaluated to true 50% of the time, and therefore a branch in the if statement will be executed only half as often as the surrounding code.
+This corresponds to a very simplistic expectation that the condition will be evaluated to true 50% of the time, and therefore a branch in the `if` statement will be executed only half as often as the surrounding code.
 * When entering a `when` branch of a `case` expression, the weight is divided by the number of branches in the expression.
 The reasoning (and inaccuracy) is analogous to the `if` statement approximation described above.
 * When entering a loop body, the weight is multiplied by the number of loop's iterations.
 When the number of iterations cannot be determined at compile time, 25 is used instead.
 * The weight of stackless and recursive functions is adjusted: